craftablescience/blog/content/posts/format_deep_dive_vtf.md

 {{</code>}}

-By splitting the compression strength into two shorts, since compression strength was only ever used to store a value between -1 and 9 inclusive, and VTF is stored in little endian, we can take advantage of the wasted space to store the compression method in a backwards-compatible way.
+By splitting the compression strength into two shorts, since compression strength was only ever used to store a value between -1 and 9 inclusive, and VTF is stored in little endian, we can take advantage of the empty space to store the compression method in a backwards-compatible way.
 There are three accepted value ranges for `compressionMethod`.

 - <=0: Identifies the first iteration of AXC, using Deflate compression.